Aquinasmoriasi/leaderboard/README.md

 - copy this link
 ```
 https://github.com/Aquinasmoriasi/leaderboard.git

 ```

-- get the directory that you want to clone the repository.
+- Choose the directory that you want to clone the repository.
-- open the command prompt in this directory.
+- Open the command prompt in this directory.
 - write
 ```
 git clone https://github.com/Aquinasmoriasi/leaderboard.git

 ```
 - go to the repository folder in your command prompt and open `index.html` file
 ### Install